Create a Component

 Once you create a component with a contract, you can control what is exposed to users of the component.
 You expose only the properties, events, and methods that you want to make available to your target audience, enhancing your ability to rapidly create and deploy digitalapplications for different audiences.
 The exposed properties, events, and methods are part of the contract.

-You can then use the component in other applications, or share your custom components with other digital application developers by publishing them to Temenos Forge .
+You can then use the component in other applications, or share your custom components with other digital application developers .
 For more information about using components, see Using Components.

 IMPORTANT: Parent value for components will always be null.
 In component controller code, this.view.parent will always return a null value.